 Interestingly in 2015 Full Tilt streamlined the site even further by removing table selection, heads-up tables and more complicated games like Stud and Draw.
 The result is a site that's extremely friendly for new players, which makes the games quite a bit easier.

-Full Tilt's software is considered by many to be the best in the entire poker industry and is available for Windows, OSX, iOS and Android.
+In 2016 PokerStars made the decision to migrate Full Tilt to the PokerStars platform.
+Of course PokerStars' software is considered by many to be the best in the entire poker industry and is available for Windows, OSX, iOS and Android.